 Dozens of sheltered huts are available to rent around the cascades if you wish to set your belongings down away from the water’s edge.
 There are also some make-shift change rooms for visitors to use if need be.

-If you have a DJI Mavic Drone Camera, I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!
+If you have a drone camera I highly recommend sending it up at Cambugahay Falls to capture the tiered cascades from above!

 SIQUIJOR FALLS MAP